Utopia (book): Influence

-The word 'utopia', invented by Moore as the name of his fictional island and used as the title of his book, has since entered the English language to describe any imagined place or state of things in which everything is perfect.
-Also, the antonym 'dystopia' for an imagined state of suffering or injustice, derives from utopia.
+The word 'utopia', invented by More as the name of his fictional island and used as the title of his book, has since entered the English language to describe any imagined place or state of things in which everything is perfect.
+The antonym 'dystopia' is used for hypothetical places of great suffering or injustice, including systems that present or market themselves as utopian but actually have terrible other sides to them.

 Although he may not have directly founded the contemporary notion of what has since become known as Utopian and dystopian fiction, More certainly popularised the idea of imagined parallel realities, and some of the early works that owe a debt to Utopia must include The City of the Sun by Tommaso Campanella, Description of the Republic of Christianopolis by Johannes Valentinus Andreae, New Atlantis by Francis Bacon and Candide by Voltaire.

-Utopian socialism was used to describe the first concepts of socialism, but later Marxist theorists tended to see the ideas as too simplistic and not grounded on realistic principles.
-The religious message in the work and its uncertain, possibly satiric, tone has also alienated some theorists from the work.

-An applied example of More's Utopia can be seen in Vasco de Quiroga's implemented society in Michoacán, Mexico, which was directly inspired by More's work.
+Utopian socialism was used to describe the first concepts of socialism; connections can be drawn between Marx's writings and the ideas presented in Utopia.
+Similarly to More, Marx equates private property ownership to class oppression and calls for its abolishment in The German Ideology.
+Both would have agreed on the importance of the communal ownership of land in addition to owning the means of production.
+Additionally, Marx likely would have held related views regarding sheep enclosures in England.
+He wrote that landlords of this period were "transformed into the captain of industry, into a capitalist," referring to the exploitation of tenant farmers by landowners.
+Marx and More both disapproved of capital punishment and saw the possibility of fulfillment and contentment for individuals living in a society in which property is communally owned.
+However, later Marxist theorists tend to see More's ideas as too simplistic and not grounded on realistic principles.